 Community Programs to Promote Health Education

-The Medical Sciences Club (MSC) at Charlottesville High School is sponsored by the University of Virginia School of Medicine's chapter of the Student National Medical Association, Charlottesville High School, UVA Office for Diversity and Equity, and the Daniel Hale Williams Pre-health Society at the University of Virginia.
-The MSC program is modeled after the Student National Medical Association's Pipeline Mentoring Institute, which was designed to increase K-12 students' exposure to medicine and to increase the number of underrepresented professionals in healthcare careers.
+The Medical Sciences Club (MSC) at Charlottesville High School is sponsored by the University of Virginia School of Medicine's chapter of the Student National Medical Association and by Charlottesville High School, the UVA Office for Diversity and the Daniel Hale Williams Pre-Health Society at the University of Virginia.
+The CHS MSC program is modeled after the Student National Medical Association's Pipeline Mentoring Institute, which was designed to increase K-12 students' exposure to medicine and the number of underrepresented professionals in healthcare careers.

-The Club informs and educates students about careers in the medical sciences, including medicine, nursing, dentistry, public health, pharmacy, medical technology, psychology, and scientific research.
-Students gain an in-depth understanding of the qualifications and the processes required to successfully enter a career in the medical sciences.
+The club informs and educates students about careers in the medical sciences, including medicine, nursing, dentistry, public health, pharmacy, medical technology, psychology and scientific research.
+Students gain an in-depth understanding of the qualifications and processes required to successfully enter a career in the health sciences.

-- learn about the various careers and lifestyles of professionals in the medical sciences
+- learn about the various career paths of professionals in the medical sciences;

-- interact with health professionals, medical, nursing, and pre-medical students
+- interact with health professionals, including physicians, nurses and pre-med students;

-- gain hands-on experience in some of the basic techniques of the health exam techniques
+- gain hands-on experience in some of the basic techniques of health exams.

-Students who express a continued interest in pursuing a career in the medical sciences are placed into a focused curriculum that includes
+Students who express a continued interest in pursuing a career in the medical sciences are placed in a focused curriculum that includes:

-- opportunities for tutoring in science and mathematics
+- opportunities for tutoring in science and math;

-- being paired with a UVA undergraduate student and a medical or nursing student who will help guide them through the college and graduate/professional admissions process
+- pairing with a UVA undergraduate and a medical or nursing student

-Contact for more information: Tamara Saint-Surin (firstname.lastname@example.org) or Dr. Marcus Martin (email@example.com)
+For more information, contact: Tamara Saint-Surin (firstname.lastname@example.org) or Dr. Marcus Martin (email@example.com)

 The Charlottesville Community Health Fair is held annually in conjunction with the Annual African American Cultural Arts Festival.
 More than 100 volunteers from over 25 community agencies and organizations provide health screening.
 The volunteers include premed students, medical and nursing students, nurses, nurse practitioners, residents, attending physicians, technicians, EMTs, administrators, and community workers.